joseotaviorf/oh-my-pi/dags/cross/dw_datamarts_spark/fintech/fintech.md

-## Datamarts For Rent Cross
+## Datamarts Fintech

 ### Purpose

-Creates/updates the datamart tables
+Creates/updates the datamart tables that don't have cross squad dependencies, for the context of Fintech, in data lake.

 ​<details>

   <summary><strong> > DAG details (click to expand)</strong></summary>

 ### Execution Interval